EmbodiedCity/UrbanVideo-Bench.code/README.md

 After downloading, ensure the folder structure matches the one described below.
 ```
 UrbanVideo-Bench.code/
-├── question_generation/      # Contains scripts for generating different categories of MCQs
-│   ├── MCQ_generation_basic.py
-│   ├── MCQ_generation_goal.py
-│   └── MCQ_generation_route.py
 ├── dataset/
 │   ├── videos/          # Contains video files used as input for the model
-│   │   ├── video_list.json   # Contains names and required info of all videos
-│   │   ├── videos            # All video files
-│   │   └── ...
 │   ├── MCQ.parquet      # Contains multiple-choice questions
 │   └── ...
 ├── run.py               # Script for running the model and generating predictions
 ├── eval.py              # Script for evaluating the model's predictions
 ├── README.md            # Documentation for the project
 └── ...                  # Other potential files or subdirectories
 ```